 Abstract.
 Community mining is a prominent approach for identifying (user) communities in social and ubiquitous contexts.
 While there are a variety of methods for community mining and detection, the effective evaluation and validation of the mined communities is usually non-trivial.
 Often there is no evaluation data at hand in order to validate the discovered groups.

-This paper proposes evidence networks using implicit information for the evaluation of communities.
+This paper proposes an approach for (relative) community assessment.
+We introduce a set of so-called evidence networks which are capturing typical interactions in social network applications.
+Thus, we are able to apply a rich set of implicit information for the evaluation of communities.
 The presented evaluation approach is based on the idea of reconstructing existing social structures for the assessment and evaluation of a given clustering.
-We analyze and compare the presented evidence networks using user data from the real-world social bookmarking application BibSonomy.
+We analyze and compare the presented approach applying user data from the real-world social bookmarking application BibSonomy.
 The results indicate that the evidence networks reflect the relative rating of the explicit ones very well.